Blender 4.2 LTS Worked Examples

 In the Outliner, set the Restriction toggles to hide/show objects in the viewport and to enable/disable renders.

-• A tool to view intermediate node output: Search for Node Wrangler Add On and enable it by clicking in the check box.
-It's very useful when trying out shading models.
-You can do a Ctrl Shift LMB on any shading node to see its preview in the 3D window. node wrangler Node wrangler temporarily routes the output of the selected node to a Viewer node as in this example, node wrangler node wrangler node wrangler
+Now you can Ctrl Shift LMB on any shading node to see its output in the 3D window. node wrangler Node wrangler temporarily routes the output of the selected node to a Viewer node as in this example, node wrangler node wrangler node wrangler

 Render Settings for Eevee and Cycles